Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Methods

 \begin{theorem} For Algorithm \ref{alg:prop_algo}, the following statements are true: \begin{itemize} \item Conditions (A2)--(A3) in Section \ref{subsec:setup} hold by design. \item Under (A1), if $\{\bm X_n\}_{n\geq 1}$ are sub-Gaussian and the estimator \eqref{eq:ipw_trial_eval} are used to construct $\{\mc{C}_n^{(\alpha)}(a)\}_{n \geq 1}$, then Assumptions \ref{assump:unif_cons}--\ref{assump:moment} hold. \item Under (A1), if Assumptions \ref{assump:unif_cons}--\ref{assump:moment} hold, then $\{\mc{C}_n^{(\alpha)}(a)\}_{n \geq 1}$ is a $(1-\alpha)$-AsympCS for {$\Delta(a)$}. \end{itemize} \end{theorem}

 Theorem \ref{thm:main_theorem} only requires the regression estimators $\{\hat{\mu}^{(a)}_{n}\}_{a=1}^K$ converge uniformly to fixed functions $\{\Bar{\mu}^{(a)}\}_{a=1}^K$, which is not necessarily the true functions $\{\mu^{(a)}\}_{a=1}^K$.
 In practice, it is often difficult to model the efficacy and safety correctly.
-This flexibility makes our framework model-assisted: the parametric model \eqref{eq:lin_rwd} assists in trial optimization and estimation of effect sizes, but mis-specifying \eqref{eq:lin_rwd} does not void inferential results from AsympCS. {Nevertheless, the existence of $\{\Bar{\mu}^{(a)}\}_{a=1}^K$ relies on the choice of estimator, especially when the model is mis-specified and the data are adaptively collected.
-The inverse propensity weighting in \eqref{eq:ipw_trial_eval} ensures the existence of $\{\Bar{\mu}^{(a)}\}_{a=1}^K$, while without this adjustment, $\{\Bar{\mu}^{(a)}\}_{a=1}^K$ may not exist at all.} Moreover, enough participants have to be allocated to each arm; otherwise, $\hat{\mu}^{(a)}_{n}$ may not be sufficiently convergent to $\Bar{\mu}^{(a)}$ uniformly.
+This flexibility makes our framework model-assisted: the parametric model \eqref{eq:lin_rwd} assists in trial optimization and estimation of effect sizes, but mis-specifying \eqref{eq:lin_rwd} does not void inferential results from AsympCS.
+Nevertheless, the existence of $\{\Bar{\mu}^{(a)}\}_{a=1}^K$ relies on the choice of estimator, especially when the model is mis-specified and the data are adaptively collected.
+The inverse propensity weighting in \eqref{eq:ipw_trial_eval} ensures the existence of $\{\Bar{\mu}^{(a)}\}_{a=1}^K$, while without this adjustment, $\{\Bar{\mu}^{(a)}\}_{a=1}^K$ may not exist at all.
+Moreover, enough participants have to be allocated to each arm; otherwise, $\hat{\mu}^{(a)}_{n}$ may not be sufficiently convergent to $\Bar{\mu}^{(a)}$ uniformly.
 Fixing $n_0, \delta$, and $m$ to moderate values improves this uniform convergence with a relatively small sample size.
+Additional discussions on the burn-in sample size $m$ is deferred to Web Appendix \ref{subsec:burin_in}.

 We also note that Theorem 6 in \cite{cook_mishler_ramdas_2024_clear} is not applicable here, as their proof does not incorporate estimation of the efficient influence function (EIF) using observed data.